syfluqs/PEC_WIFI/README.md

 # PEC_WIFI
-A script that prevents auto logout from captive portal on college wifi network.
+A script based on `curl` that prevents auto logout from captive portal on college wifi network.
+`Network Manager` dispatcher service can be used to automatically execute this script on connection with AP.

+Place a file named `10-cplogin.sh` in the directory `/etc/NetworkManager/disptacher.d` with the following content
+  #!/bin/bash
+  cplogin &
+  exit